George Ripley (alchemist): Biography

 Ripley is known as the "Canon of Bridlington".
 He spent his later years as an anchorite near Boston (Yorkshire).

 The Wheel

 Some scholars claim that the writings of The Compound of Alchemy were meant to be read in light of an alchemical drawing done by Ripley called the Wheel.
-This drawing is in essence an analogy of the planets of our solar system, of which at the time, earth was considered to be the centre.
-Ripley encoded his alchemical recipes into this drawing, depicting them as the planets which revolved around the earth, or, more specifically, the elements of his work.
-In alchemy, there is often an analogical connection made between heaven and earth, and this connection is symbolized by the use of the seven planetary symbols: Sol (Sun), Luna (Moon), Mercurius (Mercury), Venus, Mars, Jupiter, and Saturn.
+This drawing is in essence an analogy of the planets of the Solar System, of which at the time, Earth was considered to be the centre.
+Ripley encoded his alchemical recipes into this drawing, depicting them as the planets which revolved around the Earth, or, more specifically, the elements of his work.
+In alchemy, there is often an analogical connection made between heaven and Earth, and this connection is symbolised by the use of the seven planetary symbols: Sol (Sun), Luna (Moon), Mercurius (Mercury), Venus, Mars, Jupiter, and Saturn.
 These planets correspond respectively to gold, silver, quicksilver, copper, iron, tin, and lead.